NREL/hercules/_sources/examples/08_floris_standin_only.md

-# Example 08: FLORIS Only
+# Example 08: FLORIS Standin Only

 ## Description